 Finding a host for your podcast isn’t always easy.
 There are many different hosting sites who tailor to various user’s needs.
 Some are optimal for podcasts with larger audiences, others for podcasts with budgetary restrictions, and others for those who require a more simplistic approach.
-When considering a hosting site, take a second to think about not only your immediate specific needs, but also your needs for the long term.
+When considering a hosting site, take a second to think about not only your immediate specific needs but also your needs for the long term.

-$5 to $75 a month
+Pricing: $5 to $75 per month

-$3 to $79 a month
+Pricing: $3 to $79 per month

-$0 to $24 a month
+Pricing: $0 to $24 per month.

 If you’re on WordPress, this will be a favorite, due to its simplistic WP integration.
-Blubrry offers integrated statistics, which can tell you your listeners’ platforms, podcast clients, geography, referrers and domains.
+Blubrry offers integrated statistics, which can tell you your listeners’ platforms, podcast clients, geography, referrers, and domains.
 This is great for getting you hooked up with advertisers.
-With bluebrry’s huge client base and the notoriety of some of its clients, you can expect a very reliable and established service.
+With Blubrry’s huge client base and the notoriety of some of its clients, you can expect a very reliable and established service.
 Monthly storage starts at 100MB, and increases to an unlimited capacity.

-$12 to $80+ a month
+Pricing: $12 to $80+ per month.

 Soundcloud introduced their podcast feature about a year ago.
 You can now generate an RSS feed for your podcast whereas before, Soundcloud was strictly an audio file host.
 The reach that Soundcloud has is pretty big as many musicians were already using the service before it added its podcast feature.
 Embed tools are offered that makes it easy to share your show on social media, blogs or other websites.
 Upload from 3 hours to unlimited per month.

-$0 to $16 a month
+Pricing: $0 to $16 per month

 With its appealing design and easy to use interface, Spreaker is one of the ‘friendlier’ podcasting sites to use.
 Most podcast consumption is done via the mobile device.
-Spreaker offers several apps that makes this extremely convenient for not only the consumer, but the host as well.
+Spreaker offers several apps that makes this extremely convenient for not only the consumer but the host as well.
 Audio storage ranges from 10 hours to unlimited.

-$0 to $119.99 a month
+Pricing: $0 to $119.99 per month

 A dominant force since its creation in 2006, BlogTalkRadio is the leader in live broadcasting because if its call-in feature.
 When it comes to monetization, you have the option of joining its RevEngine revenue sharing program, which shares 35% of the ad revenue from the advertising impressions generated by your listeners.
 If you’re new to the game, you can utilize the BlogTalkRadio Learning center, designed to break down the podcast startup process.
 Basic storage starts from 30 hours a month.
 The large plan allows for an unlimited amount of storage each month.